Benefits of a Good Dog!

 INTERRUPTING OR REDIRECTING

-Our dogs are trained to gently interrupt or redirect an individual when directed to by the primary handler.
-These tasks can be used to interrupt harmful or undesired behaviors such as self-injurious behavior or self-stimulating behaviors, can unobtrusively redirect an individual’s attention, and can also be used to prompt communication.
+Our dogs are trained to gently interrupt or redirect an individual when cued by the primary handler.
+These tasks can help interrupt potentially harmful actions, provide a subtle shift in focus, and serve as a prompt for engagement or communication.

 GROUNDING